vmskonakanchi/vkdb/README.md

 Contributions are welcome!
 Here are ways you can contribute:

-- Implement new features from the roadmap
+- Implement / Suggest new features from the roadmap
 - Improve performance or memory efficiency
 - Add tests and documentation
 - Report bugs and suggest enhancements